Unboxed-Software/solana-course/content/program-testing.md

         );
         transaction.sign(&[&payer, &test_acct], recent_blockhash);

-        assert_matches!(banks_client.process_transaction(transaction).await, Ok(()));
+        assert_matches!(banks_client.process_transaction(transaction).await, Ok(_);
     }
 }
 ```

 In the code snippet, we created a public key to use as our `program_id` and then initialized a `ProgramTest`.
-Then, we create a second `Keypair` and build our `Transaction` with the appropriate parameters.
-Finally, we use the `banks_client` that was returned when calling `ProgramTest::new` to process this transaction and check that the return value is equal to `Ok(())`.
+Then, we create a second `Keypair` and built our `Transaction` with the appropriate parameters.
+Finally, we used the `banks_client` that was returned when calling `ProgramTest::new` to process this transaction and check that the return value is equal to `Ok(_)`.
 This is a very simple test, but from the code snippet you can see how you would go about creating more complex tests that involve more accounts and data similar to how you would client side.

-### Rust Integration Tests

 ### RPC Tests